 There are few things more frustrating than a slow and unresponsive computer program – except maybe when it goes unresponsive while you’re racing to meet an upcoming deadline!

-While you can’t simply swear at it to make it run faster (trust me, I’ve tried), there are a few more practical things you can do to make Photoshop run faster.
+While you can’t simply swear at it to make it run faster (trust me, I’ve tried), there are a few more practical things you can do to speed up Photoshop.

 Table of Contents